robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ### Enums

-Enums can be declared like so:
+Enum types can be declared like so:

 ```
 enum Color u8: